-Marseille, a seaside city with a vibrant culture
+Marseille: a seaside city with a vibrant Mediterranean culture

 The Old Port offers now a fantastic promenade with a mirror sunshade (l’Ombrière), a totally new National Museum of Mediterranean cultures opened, and it has an amazing black concrete lace style architecture.
 The old landmarks of the city such as Notre-Dame-de-la-Garde Basilica offer great sights as well.
 Ideally located on the highest point of the city, the view is breath-taking: 360° on the town and the Frioul Islands.
 A walking tour of the scenic Panier district (on the right side of the Old Port when looking at the sea) is also really charming if you want to wander around, taste some delicious navettes (orange blossom biscuits) or buy some traditional Marseille soap.

 Marseille is also an amazing scuba diving destination.
-Not really known outside of France as the few foreign scuba divers coming to France are usually keener on going to Corsica or French Riviera (Saint-Tropez, Cavalaire or Port-Cros) but this is the secret shared between French scuba divers: Marseille is the place to be and to dive.
+Not really known outside of France as the few foreign scuba divers coming to France are usually keener on going to Corsica or the French Riviera.
 Most scuba diving centres are located at Port de la Pointe Rouge, only 20 minutes by bus from Place de Castellane in the city centre of Marseille.

-Thanks to its craggy coastline that gave birth to its famous Calanques creeks, the scenery underwater is spectacular.
-The best dive spots are mainly located all around Riou Archipelago.
+The best dive spots are mainly located all around the Riou Archipelago, in the heart of the Calanques National Park.
 The playground for scuba divers is ideal: tunnels, caverns, canyons, walls covered with sponges, anemones and yellow and red gorgonian sea fans.
 The colours of the walls have nothing to be ashamed compared to some coral reefs.

 If you enjoyed this post, subscribe to WAD Newsletter to receive the latest posts and all the behind the scenes stories once a month (100% guaranteed spam-free)